Lung cancer screening

-These lung cancer screening guidelines come from the U.S. Preventive Services Task Force (USPSTF).
+These guidelines come from the U.S. Preventive Services Task Force (USPSTF).

 Additional screening criteria

-Individuals who are 50 or older and have smoked 1 pack a day for 20 years or more should consider screening if they have one of the following risk factors:
+If you are 50 or older and have smoked 1 pack a day for 20 years or more, you should consider screening if you have one of the following risk factors:

 - You have documented high radon exposure.

 - You have had occupational exposure to silica, cadmium, asbestos, arsenic, beryllium, chromium, nickel or diesel fumes.

 - You are a survivor of lung cancer, lymphoma or head and neck cancer.